 The Casio Privia PX-160 keyboard was released in 2015.
-It was a very well received keyboard piano, however it was discontinued in 2020, and Casio decided to replace this model with the Casio Privia PX-S3000.
+It was a very well received keyboard piano, however it was discontinued in 2020, and Casio decided to replace this model with the Casio PX line.

-The Casio Privia PX-S3000 improves on the foundation laid by the PX-160 and improves on its shortcomings.
+The Casio Privia PX series improves on the foundation laid by the PX-160 and improves on its shortcomings.
 Overall, it is a better keyboard and a great stage piano for professionals.

 The item is straightforward to use, affordable, and it’s perfect for experienced users.
 All the important features of a Casio Privia PX-160 piano, such as key and the best sound system, are extremely well constructed.
 Read this full Casio Privia PX-160 review here below to know the details of this item.

-For its extraordinary design, the item got popularity from the beginning.
+For its extraordinary design, the item got popularity from the beginning and was thought of as one of the best digital pianos on the market.
 The Casio Px-160 offers an attractive and professional look, thanks to a substantial but light weight and elegant frame that comes in a matte black finish.

 The item has been designed to be affordable while offering all the functionalities you would expect of an authentic piano.